How to plant Gypsophila

 How to plant

-- Grow them on in a sheltered spot outside.
-They can be transplanted into borders in a suitable location in spring, summer or autumn, once growth is established and the plant easily comes out of the pot with the soil held intact by the roots.
+— Grow the potted bare roots on in a sheltered, sunny spot outside.
+They can be transplanted into borders in a suitable location when they are more established and the plant easily comes out of the pot with the soil held intact by the roots.

-- Water-in after planting and keep well hydrated when in growth, particularly during the first year.
+— Water-in after transplanting and keep well hydrated when in growth, particularly during the first year.

 Aftercare

-- Gypsophila will start to produce new leaves in the spring.
-Airy sprays of flowers appear from July to August.
+Gypsophila will start to produce new leaves in spring and you should expect this plant to produce foliage during the first summer.
+Airy sprays of flowers appear from July to August, often (but not always) in the first year.

-- Deadhead faded sprays of flowers to encourage more to be produced.
+— Deadhead faded sprays of flowers when needed to encourage more to be produced.

 — The stems will naturally die back in late autumn and can then be trimmed away to around 3cm above ground level.

-- Once established, these hardy perennials require virtually no further maintenance.
+— Once established, these hardy perennials require virtually no further maintenance aside from cutting back each autumn.